spyfu/spyfu_api_docs/reference/Ad History API/ad-history-research-api/adhistoryapi_gettermadhistory_get.md

 ---
-title: Get Term Ad History
+title: Get Keyword Ad History
 excerpt: >-
   Returns historical advertisers and ad variations for a specific keyword.
 This endpoint focuses on ads that have appeared for a particular keyword, unlike